-The Executive Director may report to OCR all acts of bullying, hazing, cyber-bullying, abusive conduct, or retaliation that he/she reasonably determines may be violations a of student's or employee's civil rights.
+The Principal may report to OCR all acts of bullying, hazing, cyber-bullying, abusive conduct, or retaliation that may be violations of student(s)' or employee(s)' civil rights.

 It is the School's policy, in compliance with state and federal law, that students have a limited expectation of privacy on the School's computer equipment and network system, and routine monitoring or maintenance may lead to discovery that a user has violated School policy or law.
 Also, individual targeted searches will be conducted if there is reasonable suspicion that a user has violated policy or law.
 Personal electronic devices of any student suspected of violation of this policy will be confiscated for investigation and may be turned over to law enforcement.